 - Deductibles: A deductible is a way for you to share in the cost of your healthcare and, in return, you pay a lower premium.
 If you have different levels to choose from, pick the highest deductible amount that you can comfortably pay in a calendar year.
-Explore more about the premium/deductible relationship.
+Learn more about deductibles and how they impact your premium..

 - Office Visits: Estimate your total number of in-network doctor’s visits you’ll have in a year.
 Based on a plan’s copayment, add up your total cost.

 - Prescriptions: If have prescription drug needs, add up your monthly cost that won’t be covered by the plan you are looking at.
 Even plans with comprehensive drug coverage may have a copayment.

 - Other Care: Figure in dental, vision and any other regular and necessary care for you and your family.
 If these expenses are high, you may want to consider a plan that covers these costs.